buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_AxleCountingEquipment.md

 # Pset_AxleCountingEquipment

-Properties that are applicable for IfcSensor with predefined type WHEELSENSOR, indicated that the wheel sensor is a axle counting equipment.
+Properties that are applicable for IfcSensor with predefined type WHEELSENSOR, indicated that the wheel sensor is a axle counting equipment.<!-- end of definition -->